klvl/allure-revision/README.md

 }
 ```

-The `columns.column.name` is a column name which will be displayed in a spreadsheet.

 ### columns.column.size [optional]

+The `columns.column.size` specifies a column size in a spreadsheet, in pixels.

 ```json
 {